Self Improvement 26: Make a List of Interests You Have

 - Home improvement

-Above I have listed some of my most important interests and hobbies.
+Above is my hobbies list where I collected some of my most important interests and.

 As you can see they are interconnected.
 Willpower is something that enables most other activities.
 Writing is the skill that helps me achieve the work goals that in turn let me focus on the other things I love to do.